DeepDriving/BehaviorCloning/README.md

 # BehaviorCloning

+Model Architecture Design,
+Architecture Characteristics,
+Data Preprocessing and
+Model Training (Include hyperparameter tuni

-Udacity self driving course-BehaviorCloning Project
+# Udacity self driving course-BehaviorCloning Project

 This project is to use deep neural network to do autonmous driving in the simulated enviroment.
 The simulator run in two modes:  training mode and autonomous mode.

 During the training mode, we collect the data such as brake, throttle, speed, steering angle as well as images from the vehicle.
 In autonomous mode, live image is fed into the trained model which then generates steering angle.

+By manually driving the vehicle in Training Mode and using the images from the vehicle as features, with the associated steering angles as labels, I was able to develop a Deep Neural Network to control the steering of the vehicle as it drove around the track.

+## Model Architecture Design

 Training Dataset